-If a student misses two or more consecutive class meetings during the first 10 calendar days of the semester, they must justify those absences to the satisfaction of the faculty member prior to the second absence; otherwise, the faculty member may drop them from the course by writing to the senior director of graduate studies.
+If a student misses two or more consecutive class meetings during the first 10 calendar days of the semester, they must justify those absences to the satisfaction of the faculty member prior to the second absence; otherwise, the faculty member may drop them from the course by writing to their program director.
 It is not, however, the faculty members' responsibility to drop non-attending students from their courses.
 The responsibility to add and drop courses belongs to the student.

-If a student becomes unexpectedly and seriously ill, injured, hospitalized, or experiences an emergency that will require them to miss academic work, they should notify their instructors and the senior director of graduate studies as soon as possible to inform the college of their situation.
-Students who are hospitalized should also contact the senior director of graduate studies before returning to class.
-The student should provide a copy of their discharge summary at the meeting.
+If a student becomes unexpectedly and seriously ill, injured, hospitalized, or experiences an emergency that will require them to miss academic work, they should notify their instructors and the program director as soon as possible to inform the college of their situation.
+Students who are hospitalized should also contact their program director before returning to class.